abhinvgupta/plena-assignment/README.md

 ## Description

 This is a monorepo project with 2 microservices.
+Access Management Service and Token Service.

 ## Project setup